dfaranha/dissy-e22-handins/threat-model/readme.md

 ### Background

 Using the techniques and concepts you have learned in class, document the threat model for a production line robot.
 You can assume that the production line is automated and the robots communicate exclusively through wireless communication.
 There are two ways to configure/control a robot:
  * An employee uses a Desktop computer (called a _coordinating computer_) to push a robot-specific configuration file containing the activities to be performed throughout the next period of 6 hours.
-The commands in the file are then sent to Programmable Logic Controllers (PLCs) directly connected to the robots that translate them as low-level commands.
+The commands in the file are then sent through the wireless network to Programmable Logic Controllers (PLCs) directly connected to the robots that translate them as low-level commands.
  * Connecting to the PLC directly through a smartphone using Bluetooth technology.
 This can only be performed by employees who successfully authenticate using their correct password in the corporate mobile application.

 It is also possible to update a robot's firmware through the wireless network by pushing an update.